Find the answers to all of your burning questions about registration, the cars, the teams, sponsorship, fundraising and more.

 Yes of course.
 The rally creates a lot of media attention, but we welcome all the help we can get.
 Your social media networks are also very important to the rally.
 Confirmed teams will get hints and tips about getting media coverage and how to maximise social media exposure.

 Are the teams covered under your or Cancer Council’s Public Liability Insurance for fundraising activities?

 Whilst the rally has Public Liability Insurance we cannot cover all of the teams in the rally for individual activities, so this is a no. In many insurance policies (such as home contents or own business policies) there will be a clause about liability insurance, so you may be covered via your own insurance anyway.
 You will need to discuss this with your own insurance company.

 If we have a business or an individual who provides a cheque donation which we deposit on their behalf, how do they get the tax receipt?

 When your team is confirmed you will be sent a Cancer Council Welcome Pack which includes the details for requesting a tax receipt for cash or cheque donations.

 I have a friend who is an avid out back traveller and wants to do the trip with us but in his own 4×4.
 As the roads are all public I am sure he can even if he does his own thing in the evenings.
 Can he join us?

-No. No way.
-Everyone that is on the rally has worked hard to raise funds for the Cancer Council.
+No, no way.
+Everyone that is on the rally has worked hard to raise funds for Cancer Council.
 People can’t just turn up on the day of departure and expect to be a part of it.
 We take a very strong position on this.